Armadillo-Nueve-Bandas1-1200x800.jpg

-The armadillo, a creature that seems to have walked straight out of a science fiction movie with its oddities and clumsy gait, is a mammal belonging only to the New World: the American continent.
+The armadillos, a creatures that seems to have walked straight out of a science fiction movie with its oddities and clumsy gait, is a mammal belonging only to the New World: the American continent.
 As if prepared for a kind of medieval war, it always goes about in a suit of armour, with tough skin covering all its body except its feet and belly.
 This armour protects it, allowing it to amble around off-guard with its short-sighted vision and terrible hearing while it rummages around the earth.

 Armadillos are the most primitive placental mammals in America and belong to the Cingulata order that possesses just one family: Dasypodidae.
 In Ecuador this family is represented by five species, only two of which live in the north east of Ecuador.